 “This chaos,” she continued.
 “We all are together.
 We all are one.
 He is the one who has to be president, to fight for us all.”

 Back in my car, without my laptop, I typed up copy on the “notes” app on my phone and uploaded audio to a speedy AI transcription service.
-I double-checked quotes and details before firing off a few paragraphs into the Times’ #politics-live slack channel, where unseen editors labeled the accounts with the “eyeballs” emoji and lumped them with other reporters’ work into a cohesive breaking news story before blasting it out to subscribers' worldwide.
+I double-checked quotes and details before firing off a few paragraphs into the Times’ #politics-live slack channel, where unseen editors labeled these and other eyewitness accounts with the “eyeballs” emoji and sculpted them into a cohesive breaking news story.

 I was a foot soldier, the tip of the sphere for a newsroom goliath, and my next mission was in: “check out this press briefing at the butler TOWNSHIP police dept,” texted Christine, from the breaking news desk.